srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-security-center-for-iot.md

 ---
 lab:
-    title: 'Detect if your IoT Device was Tampered with Azure Security Center for IoT'
+    title: 'Lab 19: Detect if your IoT Device was Tampered with Azure Security Center for IoT'
-    module: 'AZ-220T19-A: Azure Security Center and IoT Security'
+    module: 'Module 10: Azure Security Center and IoT Security'
 ---

 # Detect if your IoT Device was Tampered with Azure Security Center for IoT